Ponce (streamer)

 Aurélien Gilles, known as Ponce (/fr/) is a French streamer.

 Biography

 Early life

-Aurélien Gilles, born on September 21, 1991. grew up in Avignon.
+Aurélien Gilles was born on September 21, 1991. grew up in Avignon.
 He studied electrical engineering in Polytech Montpellier, but reoriented himself towards the theatrical field studying at the Toulouse Conservatory school.
 Disappointed by drama lesson at Florent school in Paris, he became a preparatory classes math teacher for the entry exam of nurse and caregiver diplomas.

 Career

 2016-2019: Early career

 In 2016, he started to stream on Twitch, and then joined the French Web TV called LeStream.
 On that platform, he uses the nickname "PonceFesse", which he will change later for "Ponce".
 He has streamed World of Warcraft and the Nintendo games Mario Kart and Animal Crossing.

 2019-2020: Popcorn

 In 2019, he joins Domingo's team as a full-time columnist on the talk show Popcorn.

-2020-present: "Ponce la nuit"
+2020–present: "Ponce la nuit"

 In 2020 he hosted the program "Ponce la nuit", first broadcast on LeStream's channel, it then appeared on his YouTube channel, in which Antoine Daniel and Samuel Étienne were invited.
 He has been participating in Z Event since 2020.

 His channel was temporarily banned by Twitch in June, 2021 for broadcasting an 70s film trailer which shows a nipple: this temporarily suspension is relayed by Madmoizelle as a symbol of the exaggerated puritanism of the platform.